1895 Oregon Agricultural Aggies football team: Team organization

-Coach selected
+Coach selection

 With the framework for intercollegiate play arranged, Manager Dentler located a potential coach for the team, formerly associated with the University of California squad at Berkeley.
 Subscriptions were collected on campus to cover the expense of bringing the coach to town, with a local newspaper declaring:

 "In a day or two the papers will appear among the businessmen and citizens and will doubtless meet with hearty and substantial responses.
 The team is out for the championship and there are undoubtedly plenty of people in town anxious enough to see them win that the question of a few dollars to pay for a competent coacher will not be allowed to stand in the way of success."

 It would be the University of Oregon in Eugene that landed an ex-Berkeley star as its coach for 1895, when former quarterback Percy Benson committed for the position.
 With an October 25 matchup looming against the Webfoots, as of the first of October OAC's football volunteers were taking to the field for practice without a head coach.
 The Corvallis Gazette reported that negotiations to hire an experienced coach were "pending" and that "unless there is some hitch in the proceedings he will be here in the course of a week or ten days.
 "There seems to be a lack of enthusiasm so essential in maintaining interest in the work," the paper warned.

 OAC would finally land four-year Stanford University football star and 1894 team captain Paul Downing to coach the Aggies squad for the 1895 season.
 A short-term, temporary hire, it would be the 22-year old Downing's single year at the helm of the orange-and-black.

-Downing arrived in Corvallis from California on Sunday, October 19 — a scant one week before the scheduled battle against the rival Oregon Webfoots in Eugene.
+Downing arrived in Corvallis from California on Sunday, October 19 – a scant one week before the scheduled battle against the rival Oregon Webfoots in Eugene.